jackokring/free42-programs/README.md

 to return datums (tail call optimization encouraged), and `DRPX` to "consume" input datums.
 The menus are as follows
  * `FRAC` fractions, units `ENTER`, numerator `ENTER`, denominator then 1 of 4 functions.
 The first and last functions are store as and recall/display from respectively.
-The divide plus notation reminds the RPN decimal.
+The "divide plus" notation of the RPN decimal of `Z + Y / X`.
    * `÷+→`, `÷++`, `÷+-`, `÷+×`, `÷+÷`, `→÷+`.
  * `INTS` integer functions.
-   * `GCD`.
+   * `GCD`, `LCM`.
  * `PDFS` beta and probability density functions.
    * `BETA` beta function.